Get Confidential Help 24/7

 - Lowering the risks of passing on an addiction to future generations

-- Reducing the symptoms of a dual diagnosis or co-occurring mental illness that affects nearly half of all people with addiction and is often closely linked with substance abuse
+- Reducing the symptoms of dual diagnosis or co-occurring mental illness that affects nearly half of all people with addiction and is often closely linked with substance abuse

 Considered together, these many benefits of family counseling for addiction illustrate why family therapy matters to recovery.
 In addition, research has shown that substance abuse family support and therapy can improve treatment outcomes, by: